How do I start the financial assistance process?

 Yes, the FAFSA allows you to use estimated tax information on the form.
 It is recommended that you use a previous year’s tax return to help you estimate your answers to the FAFSA questions.
-If you do use the estimated information, please provide the Office of Financial Assistance with a copy of your completed federal tax return when it becomes available.
+If you do use the estimated information, please update your FAFSA once your taxes have been completed.

-What is the difference between a Subsidized and an Unsubsidized Stafford Loan?
+What is the difference between a Subsidized and an Unsubsidized Loan?

-How much can I borrow from the Stafford Loan Program?
+How much can I borrow from the Federal Direct Loan Program?

-If you do not have a demonstrated financial need, you will qualify for the following amounts in the unsubsidized Stafford loan:
+If you do not have a demonstrated financial need, you will qualify for the following amounts in the unsubsidized direct loan:

 Classification (credits earned): Unsubsidized | Total Loan